abarnes6/presence-for-plex/README.md

 ![Plex Rich Presence Logo](https://github.com/user-attachments/assets/882c06f1-f1d6-4444-9249-7021eef77d78)

-A lightweight application that displays your current Plex media activity in Discord's Rich Presence.
+A lightweight application written in C++ that displays your current Plex media activity in Discord's Rich Presence.

 ## Features

 -   Show what you're watching on Plex in your Discord status
--   Displays movie/show titles, episode information, and progress
+-   Displays show titles, episode information, and progress
--   Automatically updates activity when media playback state changes (playing/paused/stopped)
+-   Cross-platform (Windows, macOS, Linux)
 -   Runs in the system tray for easy access (Windows only)
--   Configurable logging levels
--   Cross-platform support (Windows, macOS, Linux)

 ## Installation